JustinHoyt/sdl_ios_guides/docs/Displaying a User Interface/Media Clock/index.md

 ###### Ford HMI
 ![Menu Appearance](assets/ford_mediaclock.png)

-## Updating the Audio Indicator
-The audio indicator is, essentially, the play / pause button.
-As of SDL v6.1, when connected to an SDL v5.0+ head unit, you can tell the system what icon to display on the play / pause button to correspond with how your app works.
-For example, if audio is currently playing you can update the the play/pause button to show the pause icon.
-On older head units, the audio indicator shows an icon with both the play and pause indicators and the icon can not be updated.

-For example, a radio app will probably want two button states: play and stop.
-A music app, in contrast, will probably want a play and pause button.
-If you don't send any audio indicator information, a play / pause button will be displayed.

 ## Counting Up
 In order to count up using the timer, you will need to set a start time that is less than the end time.
 The "bottom end" of the media clock will always start at `0:00` and the "top end" will be the end time you specified.
 The start time can be set to any position between 0 and the end time.
 For example, if you are starting a song at `0:30` and it ends at `4:13`, the media clock timer progress bar will start at the `0:30` position and start incrementing up automatically every second until it reaches `4:13`.
-The current position label will start counting upwards from `0:30` and the remaining time label will start counting down from `3.43`.
-When the end is reached, both labels will read `0:00` and the progress bar will stop moving.
+The current position label will start counting upwards from `0:30` and the remaining time label will start counting down from `3:43`.
+When the end is reached, the current time label will read `4:13`, the remaining time label will read `0:00` and the progress bar will stop moving.

+The play / pause indicator parameter is used to update the play / pause button to your desired button type.
+This is explained below in the section "Updating the Audio Indicator"

 ##### Objective-C
 ```objc